 The hot liquid moves through the expansion valve that creates a low-pressure, cool liquid mist that runs through the evaporator and evaporates.
 The evaporating cool liquid mist absorbs heat from your home’s inside air and returns it to the compressor, starting the process again.
 The A/C pushes the absorbed heat outside your home, resulting in a cooler interior.

-HVAC Stands for All Climate Heating and Air Conditioning
+HVAC Stands for All Climate Heating & Air Conditioning